shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “…Lucky guess.”

+The party venture onward, and eventually revert back to normal.
+Sui returned to normal size, but still had to wrestle himself out of Other Gra’s grip.
+Other Gra no longer craved bagels, and Gra’s skin returned to normal.

+Dog Drathalion noticed the changes reverting and ran into the forest alone.
+She cowered in her cloak as she transformed back into her old self.
+Her hood stretched up to over twice her head size, her tail shortened, and her voice changed.
+Then with a flickering spark, she returned to her normal self.
+She emerged from the woods once again a cat.

+Oh, and Tiger Gale transformed back into yinglet Gale.

+“This one still wants pets though.”

+“Of course!”
+Other Gra scritched him behind the ears.

 === This section is under construction.
 Don’t read if you don’t want spoilers. ===

 [scene 16: lizard shopkeeper feeds party venison]

 [scene 17: drath holding back puking, falls in pit, gra saves drath, questions drath]

+[scene 17b: robin hood goes to don’s shop again]

 [scene 18: party makes campfire]